 In some cases, this may be true.
 Some doctors are educated about the benefits and how-tos of breastfeeding, they may have even breastfed themselves!
 Unfortunately, many doctors are not breastfeeding experts.
 They may even give you improper advice.
 The best person to consult is an International Board Certified Lactation Consultant or IBCLC.

 These women are highly trained in helping women successfully breastfeed!
 Your hospital may offer you a consult with a lactation consultant, know that these are not as educated and may still not be able to help you as much as an IBCLC.
 Check out La Leche League to find one near you or talk to your local moms who may have a recommendation.

 If I had gone on the recommendation of my doctor I would have had to supplement indefinitely and likely would have given up on breastfeeding.
-With the help of an IBCLC and a breastfeeding support group, we are still going strong at 16 months.
+With the help of an IBCLC and a breastfeeding support group, I was able to nurse my daughter until she self-weaned at 18 months.

 5. You need to stop breastfeeding at 6 months, 12 months, etc, etc, etc.

 Everyone seems to have an opinion on how long someone breastfeeds their child!
 There seems to be this misinformation out there that breastmilk is good for a child when they are 364 days old, but not when they are 366 days old.